We'll price match any deal. That's the Genie Guarantee

 Understanding the UK Online Safety Act: how your broadband provider has to help

-You might have heard about the Online Safety Act.
+The Online Safety Act is already in force.
 It's a major set of UK laws designed to make the internet safer, especially for children.

 Your broadband provider is legally required to give you tools to help you block potentially harmful websites and content.